dmrazzy/documentation/docs/readme/principles/privacy-and-security/privacy.md

 - User Control
   - **What it is**  -User Control means enabling individuals to manage how their identity data is collected, used, and shared within the system.
   - **Purpose**  -To empower users with autonomy over their data, preventing misuse or overreach by third parties.
   - **How MOSIP implements it**
-    - Users can update certain attributes (e.g., address) through designated update mechanisms.
+    - Users can update certain attributes through designated update mechanisms.
+For example, if a user wishes to update their address, they can log in to the resident portal and make the change directly.
+If they require assistance, they may visit a registration center, where an operator will update the address on their behalf.
+Once the update is successful, the new information will be reflected in the user’s records.
     - Authentication requests disclose what data is being accessed, giving users the choice to proceed or decline.

 - Consent